 From this mélange of social changes, an alliance emerged of people who were for civil rights, against poverty, for equal opportunity, for governmentsupported health and human services, for sexual freedom, for women's rights, for human rights, and anti-war.
-This alliance was politically unhinging, fracturing the old Democratic Party and even driving a wedge between the labor movement and the new "liberalism."
+This alliance was politically unhinging, fracturing the old Democratic Party and even driving a wedge between the labor movement and the new "liberalism".
 A significant portion of the working class, it turned out, had more conventional values than did more affluent people.
 They were mystified by open sexual license, threatened by civil rights, furious about coddling people who didn't work for a living, and horrified by what they perceived as a failure of patriotism.

 Thus, by the end of the 20th century liberalism was in turmoil.
 It had suffered such extensive political losses that the term "liberal" had become politically dangerous.
-Old leftist voices had become increasingly whiney and seemed trapped in an antiquated language in which "oppression" remained a central concept despite vast, unacknowledged progress in overcoming oppression in the United States.
+Many of its ideas had been appropriated by New Democrats, who merged them with some important conservative observations to create a powerful form of centrism, which they characterized as a "third way", neither liberal nor conservative.
+Old leftist voices had become increasingly whiney and seemed trapped in an antiguated language of "oppression", "exploitation," etc., even while they devoted enormous energy to developing "politically correct" language.
 Many mainstream liberals remained committed to ideas which not only were not politically viable but which had lost much of their credibility because of effective conservative criticism and failed social experiments.
-Devotion to the "politically correct" limited the ability of those who thought of themselves as liberals to evaluate their views and revise them.
+And a new generation of young people associated with liberalism by the press and by their opponents if not by themselves had emerged to fight against economic globalization led by multi-national corporations and to fight for American workers, international human rights, and protection of the global environment.